Troyanovsky/vibe-coding-guide/en/Lesson_3_Workflow.md

 Before the AI writes down any line of code, you need to know what you're building.
 This sounds obvious, but most people skip this step and wonder why the AI keeps building the wrong thing.

 Start by writing down your **user stories** and **key features** in detail.
-Don't just say "I want a recipe app."
+Don't just say, "I want a recipe app."
 Instead, write something like:

 > "As a home cook, I want to search for recipes by ingredients I have at home, so I can decide what to cook without going to the store.
 The app should let me input ingredients, show matching recipes with photos, and save my favorites."